About the Awards

 The late Dame Mira Szászy was one of the most outstanding Māori women leaders of the twentieth century.
 She was the first Māori woman to graduate with a degree from the University of Auckland.
 She was also president of the Māori Women's Welfare League and was made a Dame in 1990.
 Her influence extended into many areas of society and community.
 Dame Mira made significant contributions in education, broadcasting, social welfare, and small business development.
 She received an honorary Doctorate of Laws from Victoria University of Wellington in 1993 in recognition of her contribution to the nation, and she was very active in women's rights and Māori issues.

-About Dr Mānuka Henare:
+About Mānuka Henare:

-The late Dr Mānuka Henare is the founder of the Ngā Taumata Rau Aotearoa Māori Business Leaders Awards and was an esteemed Māori academic.
+The late Dr Mānuka Henare is the founder of the Ngā Tohu Kaiārahi Pakihi Māori o Aotearoa | Aotearoa Māori Business Leaders Awards and was an esteemed Māori academic.
 In 1996, he became the first lecturer in Māori business development to be appointed to the University of Auckland Business School.
 Dr Henare became the main teaching contributor to the Postgraduate Diploma in Business (Māori Development), known as the Te Tohu Huanga Māori Programme where he saw the opportunity to foster teaching and research on the history of the Māori economy.
 He developed the Dame Mira Szászy Research Centre and was awarded a national teaching excellence award (Award for Sustained Excellence in Tertiary Teaching - Kaupapa Māori category) in 2018.

 Past Awards Categories

-He Rātā Whakaruruhau | Lifetime Achievement Award
+He Rātā Whakaruruhau | Lifetime Achievement award

 An individual who has made a substantial and significant contribution to Māori enterprise over a long period of time.

-Māori Woman Business Leader Award
+Māori Woman Business Leader award

 A Māori woman who has achieved significant success in her career to date.